 Herpes type 1 antibodies have a development period of 2 weeks to 6 months after initial infection.
-This is the time it takes for enough antibodies to develop that can be detected through the ELISA test.
+This is the time it takes for enough antibodies to develop that can be detected through the CLIA test.
 This period varies from person to person.

 Herpes type 2 antibodies have a development period of 3 weeks to 6 months after initial infection.
-This is the time it takes for enough antibodies to develop that can be detected through the ELISA test.
+This is the time it takes for enough antibodies to develop that can be detected through the CLIA test.
 This period varies from person to person.

 When you test for HSV-1 and/or HSV-2 through STDcheck.com, your results will be displayed as either Positive or Negative.

 Positive Result - This means you have a herpes infection (either HSV-1 if you ordered the HSV-1 testing, or HSV-2 if you ordered HSV-2 testing).
 This is possible even when you do not show symptoms as herpes can lie dormant in the nerve tissue for many years before being triggered.